Professional Development

 Session Facilitation Model

-Speakers play a vital role in deepening sector understanding, inspiring organizational leadership, and supporting foundations as they translate climate commitments into practical, institution‑wide strategies.
+Speakers will play a vital role in deepening sector understanding, inspiring organizational leadership, and supporting foundations as they translate climate commitments into practical, institution‑wide strategies.

-Together, these facilitators deliver practical templates, credible peer examples, and direct pathways to partnership and funding, so that participants leave with clear, actionable next steps and connections to sustain momentum.
+Together, these facilitators will deliver practical templates, credible peer examples, and direct pathways to partnership and funding, so that participants leave with clear, actionable next steps and connections to sustain momentum.

 Program Costs